lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

 # Other Options

+1.  _Can we change other files besides `Clock.cpp`?_

+    Sorry, the Simulator only renders the code in `Clock.cpp`

+    Any bitmaps and fonts will have to be embedded inside that file.

 1.  _Can we edit our files in GitHub without using the web browser?_

     We recommend [__VSCode__](https://code.visualstudio.com/) or [__VSCodium__](https://vscodium.com/) for editing files with [Git Version Control](https://code.visualstudio.com/docs/editor/versioncontrol).
 (Which works with GitHub files)